 Further areas of CSP support include the roll out and institutionalisation of the City Infrastructure Delivery and Management System (CIDMS).
-The BCMM has undertaken a Built Environment Business Process Mapping (BPM) for the city which analysed current built environment processes in order to steer the city towards an asset management system that is compliant with the requirements of SANS 55001 as well as National Treasury's CIDMS regulatory requirements, including Municipal Standard Chart of Accounts (mSCOA), Generally Recognised Accounting Practice (GRAP), Spatial Planning and Land Use Management Act (SPLUMA) and Standard for Infrastructure Procurement and Delivery (SIPDM) / Circular 77.
-Service provider appointed by National Treasury's City Support Programme (CSP) have further supported the city over a two year period to strengthen asset management processes as well as map out a strategy to deliver on the needs' assessment undertaken by the city.
-An internal CIDMS Steering Committee comprising the various Infrastructure Departments together with the Finance Directorate is currently being initiated to drive and sustain this work further.
+The BCMM has undertaken a Built Environment Business Process Mapping (BPM) for the city which analysed built environment processes in order to steer the city towards an asset management system that is compliant with the requirements of SANS 55001 as well as National Treasury's CIDMS regulatory requirements, including Municipal Standard Chart of Accounts (mSCOA), Generally Recognised Accounting Practice (GRAP), Spatial Planning and Land Use Management Act (SPLUMA) and Standard for Infrastructure Procurement and Delivery (SIPDM) / Circular 77.
+Service provider appointed by National Treasury's City Support Programme (CSP) have further supported the city over a two-year period to strengthen asset management processes as well as map out a strategy to deliver on the needs' assessment undertaken by the city.
+An internal CIDMS Steering Committee comprising the various Infrastructure Departments together with the Finance Directorate is required to be initiated to drive and sustain this work further.

-A5.5 Submission of Draft 2024-25 BEPP Document to Council
+A5.5 Submission of Final 2025-26 BEPP Document to Council

-The draft version of the BEPP 2024-2025, the IDP and MTREF have been prepared in readiness for Council approval and will be tabled at the Council Meeting scheduled to take place on the 27 March 2024.
+The final version of the BEPP 2025-2026, the IDP and MTREF have been prepared in readiness for Council approval and will be tabled at the Council Meeting scheduled to take place in May 2025.